LPC-language/signal-server/README.md

 ## Disclaimers

-This is alpha quality code.
+*This is alpha quality code*.
 You can send simple encrypted messages to other users, and that's it.
 However, the foundations are there for more advanced features, including support for Zero Knowledge Proofs.
 A lot more could be implemented in just a month of development time.